Cholesterol Hair Treatment – What Is It And What Are Its Benefits?

 2. Homemade Cholesterol Hair Treatment

 One of the oldest forms of cholesterol is mayonnaise.
-Back in the 1950s, when the heat styling tools were first made public, hair was conditioned with homemade or store-bought mayonnaise.
+Back in the 1950s, when heat styling tools were first made public, hair was conditioned with homemade or store-bought mayonnaise.
 The results of this hair treatment were good as it made the hair soft and shiny and the curls and waves voluminous.
 However, it did leave the hair smelling like an egg salad!
 Mayonnaise that is used for cholesterol hair treatment imparts softness, sheen, and luster to the hair with a pleasant fragrance.
 However, there is no scientific evidence to prove these effects.

 3. Cholesterol Deep Conditioning Treatment